-The Creighton Model is a standardized modification of the Billings Ovulation Method, which categorizes observed cervical mucus and uses color-coded stickers to interpret a woman’s chart.
+The Creighton Model is another method which relies on the categorization of observed cervical mucus.
+Creighton uses color-coded stickers to interpret a woman’s chart.
 With perfect use, the method’s failure rate is 0.5%.
 With typical use, the failure rate is 4%.

 The Marquette Model utilizes a ClearBlue Easy Fertility Monitor to track levels of luteinizing hormone (LH) and estrogen in the urine.
 Variations on the method use cervical mucus or BBT in conjunction with hormone readings.
 With perfect use, the failure rate is 0.1%; with typical use, it’s 7%.

 The Two Day Method is a method in which a woman asks herself if she noticed any cervical secretions today or yesterday.
 If either answer is “yes,” then she understands herself to be fertile.
 If both answers are no, she understands herself to be infertile.
 The perfect use failure rate is 4%, while the typical use rate is 14%.
 Though this method, in particular, sounds simple (and it is!), it is always best to learn any method from a trained instructor.

 When you compare modern FAM rates like those above to the rates for the Pill (perfect use 0.3%, typical use 9%), condoms (perfect use 2%, typical use 18%), and IUDs (perfect use 0.2%, typical use 1%), the relative risk of unintended pregnancy with FAMs simply isn’t there.